May 14 1861 Tuesday

 Virginia.
 USS Minnesota, Captain Silas Horton Stringham, captured the schooners Mary Willis, Delaware Farmer, and Emily Ann at Hampton Roads laden with tobacco for Baltimore.
 The Argo, bound for Bremen from Richmond, was captured on the same date.

-USA: Colonel Edward Richard Sprigg Canby assumed temporary command of the Department of New Mexico, succeeding the vacancy created by the resignation of Colonel William Wing Loring to join the Confederacy.
+USA: Colonel Edward Richard Sprigg Canby (19th US Infantry) assumed temporary command of the Department of New Mexico, filling the vacancy created by the resignation of Colonel William Wing Loring to join the Confederacy.

 USA: George Brinton McClellan was promoted Major-General USA 14 May 1861.